JudgmentLabs/judgeval/README.md

 ## Why Judgeval?

-**Custom Evaluators**: No restriction to only monitoring with prefab scorers.
+⚙️ **Custom Evaluators**: No restriction to only monitoring with prefab scorers.
 Judgeval provides simple abstractions for custom Python scorers, supporting any LLM-as-a-judge rubrics/models and code-based scorers that integrate to our live agent-tracking infrastructure.
 [Learn more](https://docs.judgmentlabs.ai/documentation/evaluation/scorers/custom-scorers)

-**Production Monitoring**: Run any custom scorer in a hosted, virtualized secure container to flag agent behaviors online in production.
+🚨 **Production Monitoring**: Run any custom scorer in a hosted, virtualized secure container to flag agent behaviors online in production.
 Get Slack alerts for failures and add custom hooks to address regressions before they impact users.
 [Learn more](https://docs.judgmentlabs.ai/documentation/performance/online-evals)

-**Behavior/Topic Grouping**: Group agent runs by behavior type or topic for deeper analysis.
+📊 **Behavior/Topic Grouping**: Group agent runs by behavior type or topic for deeper analysis.
 Drill down into subsets of users, agents, or use cases to reveal patterns of agent behavior.
 <!-- Add link to Bucketing docs once we have it -->
 <!--
 TODO: Once we have trainer code docs, plug in here
 -->

-**Run experiments on your agents**: A/B test different prompts, models, or agent configs across customer segments.
+🧪 **Run experiments on your agents**: Compare test different prompts, models, or agent configs across customer segments.
 Measure which changes improve agent performance and decrease bad agent behaviors.

 <!--
 Use this once we have AI PM features: